It’s here!! Registration is now open for…

 - how to create healthy boundaries for myself so that I didn’t experience so much pain and sadness when around other people – either comparing my life with theirs OR when other people judge what I should be doing for my child or what my child should be able to do.

-It’s now ten years later and I have a life I love.
+It’s now eleven years later and I have a life I love.
 I enjoy time for myself doing what fills me with joy.
 I can smile and laugh again.
 I still have a child with special needs (autism, apraxia of speech, ADHD and anxiety) and I love the person he is more than anything.

 Read here for more about my personal journey: How Autism Brought Me Back To Life – This Mama’s Hell and Back Journey